Deir al-Qamar: Ottoman period

+People from all religious backgrounds lived there and the town had a mosque, synagogue and Christian churches.

+Before the political transformations of the nineteenth century, Deir al-Qamar was under the authority of the Druze Abu Nakad shaykhs.
+Thus, rather than along religious lines, political authority in Mount Lebanon was organized mainly around notable families and their territorial districts.

+In the year 1841, Deir al-Qamar became a major site of conflict between Druze notables and Maronites inhabiting the town.
+The conflict developed and disputes arose over land, taxation and the restoration of the authority of Druze notable families following the end of Egyptian rule.
+Maronite villagers entered disputes about some of the returning notables's property claims and claimed rights of protection and equality granted by the Gülhane proclamation and British promises.

 In the year 1860, Deir al-Qamar was destroyed during the civil war between Druze and Christians during which the town was set ablaze.
 Napoleon III sent a French contingent to rebuild it, recalling France ancient role as protector of the Christians in the Ottoman Empire as established by a treaty in 1523.

 In 1864, Deir el-Qamar elected the first municipality in the Arab provinces of the Ottoman Empire.

 A census undertaken in Deir al-Qamar by the Ottomans during the reign of Fakhr-al-Din II's father, Qorqmaz bin-Maan, counted 156 men, all Druze.
 Today, 85% of Deir al-Qamar's inhabitants are Maronites and 14% are Melkites.